EzeGimenez/FlightReservations/README.md

 # FlightReservations
-Flight reservations system implemented for Database Systems lecture
+Flight reservations system implemented for Database Systems lecture.
+Front-end developed with a java gui for suer interaction